ReznoRMichael/hollow-knight-completion-check/README.md

   ✅ Fixed not cleaning text area and file input after page refresh (Firefox).
   ✅ Added Secret data information at the bottom of the tool.

+  — **New Hunter's Journal** additions/changes/fixes:
+  ✅ change + addition: now showing all 146 base entries needed for Keen/True Hunter achievements (with partial completion and number of kills left).
+  ✅ fix: Crystal Crawler was actually Glimback before, despite being named CrystalCrawler in the save files.

   — **Hints** changes:
   ✅ change: Made the Hints section stand out more from the rest of the tool.
   ✅ change: Re-phrased all clues.